TedHusted/awake/awake.md/awake.md

 Emma asks, “Any news on Brent’s condition?”
 Around her neck is a woven gold chocker with the Pulse logo.
 The gold weave matches her earrings, barely visible under her shoulder-length brown hair.
 A patch with the same logo is embroidered onto Adrian and Ravi’s matching polo shirts.

-“Elena is at the hospital as we speak, and Brent’s sibling is on his way here from Michigan.
+“Elena is at the hospital as we speak.
+Brent’s sibling is on his way here from Michigan.
 For now, they … they put Brent in a medically induced coma.”

 “How awful! — Did HR send something to the hospital?”